kelc4/cosc123_demo/report.md

 # This is the title

-This is just tandom text in the body
+This is just random text in the body

 ## This is a level 2 heading

 If you want to **bold** text, just surround the words with double star.

+If you want to *italicize* text, just surround the words with a single star

 ### This is a level 3 heading

 If you want to make a list:
 - Item 1
 - Item 2
-- Item 3

 If you want to make a numbered list:
 1. Item 1